tympollack/n-cube/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
 ___
 ### Version History
+* 3.4.3
+ * The NCubeJdbcPersister now allows for a ConnectionProvider that returns a null connection.
+This can happen in a simple file-based persister, for example.
+ * NCubeManager.loadCube(NCubeInfoDto) loaded the cube by id (parameter overkill).
+The API is now NCubeManager.loadCubeById(long id).
+Useful for getting a specific revision of a cube.
+User picks from revision list, code then loads the revision cube by ID.
 * 3.4.2
  * Removed use of JDK 1.8 specific API to maintain 1.7 compatibility.
  * Removed redundant API from NCubeManager (getCubeRecordsFromDatabase - use search() instead).